Drug Interactions between levothyroxine and Methotrexate LPF Sodium

 Methotrexate LPF Sodium

-A total of 842 drugs (3840 brand and generic names) are known to interact with Methotrexate LPF Sodium.
+A total of 592 drugs are known to interact with Methotrexate LPF Sodium.

-- Methotrexate LPF Sodium is a member of the following drug classes: antimetabolites, antipsoriatics, antirheumatics, other immunosuppressants.
+- Methotrexate lpf sodium is in the following drug classes: antimetabolites, antipsoriatics, antirheumatics, other immunosuppressants.

 - Acute Lymphoblastic Leukemia

 - Meningeal Leukemia

 - Neoplastic Diseases